SirRmelTheThird/HyperJump/README.md

 All states implement `GameState` and can be used interchangeably.

----

 ## Game Save and Replay

-### Description
+The save and replay system uses ports and adapters to keep persistence and replay dice separate from the core game logic.

-The game can save completed games and replay them later using the saved configuration and dice rolls.
+The game can save completed games in memory and replay them later using the saved configuration and dice rolls.

 ### UML Diagram